Farmworker: In Mexico

 This major agreement has created a shift in the number of people, specifically farmers, in both countries.
 More people have migrated to the United States than Mexico due to the competitiveness of prices.
 Those people have looked elsewhere for work because there were no longer opportunities in their home country.
-According to data from the Institute for Agriculture and Trade Policy, “From 1992 through 2012 the U.S. lost 245,288, or 22 percent, of small-scale farmers (under $350,000 annual gross farm income) and 6,123, or 5 percent of mid-sized farmers”.
+According to data from the Institute for Agriculture and Trade Policy, “From 1992 through 2012 the U.S. lost 245,288, or 22%, of small-scale farmers (under $350,000 annual gross farm income) and 6,123, or 5% of mid-sized farmers”.
 In addition to having more advanced machinery, large U.S. agricultural businesses had the capital means to expand production and were heavily subsidized by the U.S. government, allowing them to outcompete Mexico’s smaller, less capitalized farms which was an imbalance that NAFTA exacerbated, contributing to the displacement of over two million Mexican farmers.

 Most major farms continued to flourish while small scale farms suffered.
 This was mainly due to the growth of the meat and dairy industry which relied on fewer but larger scale farms to meet their needs.
 According to Ben Lilliston, director of Rural Strategies and Climate Change at Institute of Agriculture and Trade Policy, it is estimated that more than two million Mexican farmers closed their farms in the wake of NAFTA’s flood of U.S. imports, or as many as one-quarter of the farming population.
 While people from Mexico may have left agriculture, production is still the most important part of the food system, and the U.S. relies on a large portion of farmers to continue producing, many of whom are migrant workers who were previously farmers in Central Mexico.
 Without these workers, the U.S. food system would be placed in jeopardy.